acacheung/moonshine-cms/src/pages/menu/phase-1.md

         price: MKT
         title: SUB SIDES/SUBSTITUTIONS
     title: Top It Off
-  - description: >-
-      Consuming Raw or Undercooked Meats, Poultry, Seafood, Shellfish, or Eggs May Increase Your Risk for Food born Illness; Especially If You Have A Medical Condition
-    items:
-      - description: >-
-          Consuming Raw or Undercooked Meats, Poultry, Seafood, Shellfish, or Eggs May Increase Your Risk for Food born Illness; Especially If You Have A Medical Condition
-        price: '**'
-        title: 'Consumer Advisory '
-    title: Consumer Advisory **
   - description: 'This, That and Other Stuff'
     items:
       - description: >-